Aviatrix Controller Security for SAML auth based VPN Deployment¶

 - access to/from each of the deployed gateways for general communication/keep-alives.

-In order to accommodate for both functions in a secure manner, please follow the instructions below to secure your controller when SAML client is being used.
+In order to accommodate for both functions in a secure manner, please follow the instructions below to secure your controller when SAML authentication is being used.

 - We assume you already know how to deploy Aviatrix solution, if you need help, check out this reference design.

-- You have deployed Aviatrix SAML client for your user VPN access.
+- You have deployed Aviatrix SAML authentication for your user VPN access.

 Configuration Workflow when SAML is configured¶